SBuss225/startup/README.md

+# 2/25 - General Tips

+-align-items: center and justify-content: center centers items -justify-content also has the options space-around, space-between, and space-evenly

 # 2/21 - Simon CSS

 A pretty important thing that I learned today was that you have to link the css stylesheet in the html.
 A lot of the work that I've been doing with html and css has been on already created code that I just edit or add to, so I haven't had a ton of experience setting everything up myself.